0xneves/shutter-bridge/README.md

 # shutter-bridge

-This repo locks underlying $SHU tokens on Ethereum and mints synthetic tokens in Gnosis Chain.
+This repo locks underlying $SHU tokens on Ethereum and mints synthetic tokens in Gnosis Chain and the other way around using the Gnosis OmniBridge.

 #### What's inside?